 - URL Schemes

-To install the beta, download the latest build using the link below, and drag it to the
+To install, download the latest build using the link below, and drag it to the

 To use the Scratchpad:

 - Type or paste some text with contact information into the Scratchpad.
-The Scratchpad will search the text for recognizable contact information, such as names, phones numbers, addresses.
-Any values it has recognized will be shown in bold.
+The Scratchpad will search the text for recognizable contact information, such as names, phone numbers, addresses.
+Any values it has recognized are shown in bold.

 - If needed, mark additional text with tags.
 If you wish to add additional values, or mark values the Scratchpad could not automatically identify, you can use tags.
 Tags can be manually typed at the beginning of a line, followed by a “:” and the value for the tag - or inserted by making a text selection and choosing the tag from the tag selection dropdown menu.
 Read more about available tags and their use.

 - Once your text is ready, you have several options:

 - Create: Adds a new contact to your default macOS contacts account using the text provided.

 - Add to…: Allow selection of an existing contact to merge new data.
 This is great for completing unfinished contact records, add additional phone numbers, etc.

 - Preview: Shows a preview of the contact card as it will be created.